 Onto our last stop then and the principal reason we came to Koln in the first place, to see and hear the new Vimberg loudspeakers up close and personal.
 Vimberg is a new line of speakers, marketed under a completely new brand to differentiate themselves from Tidal speakers.
 Whilst they are made under the same roof with the same exacting standards and the same aspirations as far as sound quality are concerned, they represent greater value to the customer with a very minimal reduction in component selection and manufacturing costs.
 Both new models, the Mino and Tonda, were installed in the smaller upper floor demo room, connected to a Preos and a set of the new Ferios monoblocks.

 First of all, what hits you immediately is that both the new Vimbergs represent a very generous amount of speaker.
 If the price is say 30% of what an equivalent sized Tidal would cost, the manufacturing process and component selection, is maybe still 90% of a Tidal.
-The Vimbergs will both retail at between £20,000 – £30,000 but they comprise two very large “Akira sized” waterproof MDF cabinets, four Accuton woofers per channel, the very best Mundorf and Dueland components in the crossovers (surely a first at this price level ?), Mogami wired with Argento binding posts and a clever height adjustable ‘isolation glider’ under each unit.
+The Vimbergs will both retail at between £20,000 – £30,000 but they comprise two very large “Akira sized” waterproof MDF cabinets, three Accuton woofers per channel, Mundorf and Dueland components in the crossovers (surely a first at this price level ?), Argento binding posts and a clever height adjustable ‘isolation glider’ under each unit.

 As the Audiobeat noted in Munich: